Detecting Alzheimer’s Decades Early

-Now, due to the latest technology, Alzheimer’s and related forms of dementia are being diagnosed earlier than ever.
+Now, due to developing technology, Alzheimer’s is being diagnosed earlier than ever.

-Physician-scientist and faculty chair for the Medicine and Exponential Medicine program at Singularity University Dr. Daniel Kraft, presented on early detection technology at the Exponential Finance conference in New York City, calling for new tools to keep up with what he called an “avalanche of data.”
-He touched on a number of new technologies including new brain scans, blood tests and a brand new eye test.
+Faculty chair and physician-scientist for the Medicine and Exponential Medicine program at Singularity University, Dr. Daniel Kraft, presented on early-detection technology at the Exponential Finance conference in New York City, calling for new tools to keep up with what he called an “avalanche of data.”
+He touched on a number of new technologies including new blood tests, brain scans and eye tests.

 New brain scans are enabling doctors to see inside the brains of people at high risk for Alzheimer’s before clinical symptoms develop.
-One type of scan uses MRI technology to find beta amyloid, thought to cause Alzheimer’s, and has been shown to detect Alzheimer’s with 90% accuracy before symptoms occur.
+One type of scan uses MRI technology to find beta-amyloid, thought to cause Alzheimer’s.
+This scan has been shown to detect Alzheimer’s with 90% accuracy before symptoms occur.

-What do you think about the latest technology to detect Alzheimer’s?
-Is it helping in the fight against Alzheimer’s?
-Share your thoughts with us in the comments below.
+What do you think about the latest technology for detecting Alzheimer’s?
+We’d like to hear your thoughts in the comments below.